Divorce Mediation Myths

 Fact: In mediation, both spouses are given a fair advantage.
 A good divorce mediator will strive to keep the balance equal between spouses so both of their wishes and concerns are addressed.

 Myth: Mediation will make my divorce take longer.

 Fact: Divorce mediation almost always is faster and easier than a contested divorce in court.
 It is also less expensive because it is resolved in less time and therefore less legal counsel is required.
 Although an agreement will need to be reached, the spouses will have the benefit of avoiding the wait for a court date.

 Myth: I don’t need an attorney for mediation.

-Fact: Although you are not required to hire an attorney in a divorce mediation, it is often beneficial.
-An attorney can assists mediating spouses by informing them of their rights and coaching them through the mediation process.
+Fact: Although you are not required to hire an attorney in divorce mediation, it is often beneficial.
+An attorney can assist mediating spouses by informing them of their rights and coaching them through the mediation process.
 A divorce mediation attorney can also assist the spouses by drawing up the necessary divorce paperwork once the mediation process is complete.
 All in all, working with a legal professional can work to ensure you are aware of your legal rights and options.